Darren Knight’s Performance at Just for Laughs Is a Cautionary Tale

 Other than Knight, every other comedian selected for Variety’s 10 Comics to Watch in 2018 was either a woman, a person of color, or identified as a member of the LGBTQ+ community.
 That’s an important observation to make, but the actual difference was that each of his stand-up peers had, at the very least, performed a late-night set on television.
 He was among comedians on Emmy-winning shows, Peabody Award–winning programs, and writers for Saturday Night Live and Netflix.

 Knight’s history of social-media posts criticizing congresswoman Maxine Waters, BET as a television network, and his statements regarding ABC’s cancellation of Roseanne are all in line with what you might expect from a conservative “Southern Momma” and what eventually got him booed at the festival.
 His statements at the Variety 10 Comics to Watch panel were the first sparks that would eventually send his time at JFL up in flames.
-Knight’s peers, a diverse collective of comedic voices (Sam Jay, Joel Kim Booster, Amanda Seales, Taylor Tomlinson, Hari Kondabolu, Dulcé Sloan, Julio Torres, Anna Konkle, and Maya Erskine), all seemed to be in stark contrast to what he felt comedy should highlight.
+Knight’s peers, a diverse collective of comedic voices (Sam Jay, Joel Kim Booster, Amanda Seales, Taylor Tomlinson, Hari Kondabolu, Dulcé Sloan, Julio Torres, Anna Konkle & Maya Erskine, and Jaboukie Young-White), all seemed to be in stark contrast to what he felt comedy should highlight.
 According to Seales, he was quoted as saying, “Comedy shouldn’t be about attacking racists.
 That’s ostracizing your audience.”

 That panel was merely the pregame to the main event.
 At JFL’s Variety showcase, Knight opened his set with “To our wives and girlfriends, may they never meet” — a joke most commonly attributed to Groucho Marx — and followed with a wave of scatological humor and his parting advice to the audience that “comedy shouldn’t be about sexism or race because that’s not what people want to hear.”
 Dulcé Sloan revealed on Twitter that Knight had been “verbally attacking” her and the other comedians all day, including calling Sloan “Precious” as he walked offstage.
 “That bomb was coated with disrespect,” Chris Redd tweeted, “and all of a sudden it was trash day.”